Wildlife Management Minimum Acreage Explained (Once and For All)

 (b) If the number of acres in the tract of land is equal to or greater than the number of acres in the tract of land on January 1 of the preceding tax year, the tract of land is not subject to the wildlife use requirement.

 This means that any wildlife management valuation property is exempt from the minimum acreage requirement as long as the property is not reduced in size in the previous tax year.
 If your property was one size when you paid property taxes on it a year ago, and it is still that size when you apply for wildlife, then minimum acreage (i.e. wildlife use requirements) does not apply.
 Your property qualifies for wildlife.

 Both the Texas Parks and Wildlife Department (TPWD) and Texas Agrilife Extension also have publications that explain these rules:

 Texas Parks and Wildlife Department

 The folks at Texas Parks and Wildlife are the fine people who set all these standards and requirements to begin with.
-They fully understand what the intended meaning was when Wildlife Management first became an accepted alternative to traditional Ag.
-The publications TPWD has provided and their own website is very clear about these requirements when it comes to wildlife management minimum acreage.
+They fully understand what the intended meaning was when wildlife first became an accepted alternative to traditional ag.
+The publications TPWD has provided and their own website is very clear about these requirements when it comes to wildlife management valuation minimum acreage.
 Here are some of those references.